heuristyx/Celeste-Archipelago-Open-World/README.md

-# Celeste Archipelago Open World
+# Celeste Archipelago Open World (Item Toggles)

+This is a fork of Celeste (Open World) with the ability to toggle items in the options menu.
+It also disables checks, and obtained items respawn when a room is reloaded (e.g. by retrying).

 ## What is this game?